 A medical malpractice lawsuit is usually a pretty complex undertaking in any state, South Carolina included.
 First, the legal and medical issues common to these cases are notoriously complicated.
 And second, the plaintiff (the injured patient, or his or her legal representative) usually needs to comply with one or more procedural rules that are unique to these kinds of lawsuits.
 Finally, the plaintiff needs to understand how any statutory compensation limits ("damages caps") will affect a successful court case.
-In this article, we'll look at some key South Carolina medical malpractice laws -- specifically, the "notice of intent to file" and "expert affidavit" requirements, the lawsuit-filing deadline, and South Carolina medical malpractice damages cap.
+In this article, we'll look at some key South Carolina medical malpractice laws—specifically:

 Anyone who wants to file a medical malpractice lawsuit in South Carolina first needs to be aware of the statute of limitations, which is a law that sets a strict limit on the amount of time you have to get your case started in the state's civil court system.

 You can find this law at South Carolina Code section 15-3-545, and it says that this kind of case must be filed "within three years from the date of the treatment, omission, or operation giving rise to the cause of action or three years from date of discovery or when it reasonably ought to have been discovered, not to exceed six years from date of occurrence."

 In other words, you need to file the lawsuit within three years of the date on which you were actually harmed by—or could reasonably be expected to know that you were harmed by—the defendant's medical error.
 But once six years have passed, your right to file a medical malpractice lawsuit is lost in South Carolina, even if you didn't know (and couldn't have known) you were harmed by malpractice during that time, subject to a few rare exceptions.